wswebcreation/rtc-demo-app/README.md

 ### Testing with protractor
 For running the protractor tests a selenium server needs to be started.
 The server will automatically be downloaded and updated after install.

-To run the tests the the following needs to be started:
+To run the tests the following needs to be started:
 - the app, see `npm start` (if not already started)
 - the mocking server, see `npm run start.mocking` (if not already started)
 - the selenium server.
 Run `npm run webdriver.start`.
 If you get an error run `npm run webdriver.update` and try `npm run webdriver.start` again.